spryker-sdk/spryk/README.md

 Currently available commands are `SprykDumpConsole` and `SprykRunConsole`.

+> **_NOTE:_** However, instead of registering command in `ConsoleDependencyProvider` you can use standalone commands: `vendor/bin/spryk-run`, `vendor/bin/spryk-build` and `vendor/bin/spryk-dump`.

+1. To get a list of top level spryks run `vendor/bin/console spryk:dump`.
-1. To get a list of all available spryks run `vendor/bin/console spryk:dump`.
+2. To get a list of all available spryks run `vendor/bin/console spryk:dump --level=all`.
-2. To get a list of all options available for a specific spryk run `vendor/bin/console spryk:dump {SPRYK NAME}`.
+3. To get a list of all options available for a specific spryk run `vendor/bin/console spryk:dump {SPRYK NAME}`.
-3. To execute one Spryk run `vendor/bin/console spryk:run {SPRYK NAME}`.
+4. To execute one Spryk run `vendor/bin/console spryk:run {SPRYK NAME}`.
-4. To optimize searching of configurations run `vendor/bin/console spryk:build`.
+5. To reflect changes in Spryk arguments and generate a new cache for them run `vendor/bin/console spryk:build`.

 When you run a Spryk, the console will ask you for all needed arguments to build the Spryk.
 You also have the ability to pass all known arguments on the console by using `--{argument name}={argument value}`.